survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 In addition, we are going to need a `LaneStore` and a method matching to `create`.
 The idea is pretty much the same as for `NoteStore` earlier. `create` will concatenate a new lane to the list of lanes.
 After that the change will propagate to the listeners (i.e. `FinalStore` and components).

-Due to Alt bootstrapping we will need to check against `this.lanes` when we are loading data initially.
-If there's data already, we might as well use that.
-This is the same idea as we saw for `NoteStore` earlier.

 **app/stores/LaneStore.js**

 ```javascript